 Yes, but write-in candidates must file a declaration of intent in order for votes cast for them to be counted.
-This declaration of intent must be filed with the secretary of the district not less than forty-five (45) days before the election.
+This declaration of intent must be filed with the secretary of the district not less than the eighth Friday before the election.
 Declaration of Intent forms can be obtained from the clerk of the district or the County Clerk's Election Office.
 (34-1407,67-4911, Idaho Code)

+Frequently Asked Questions

+What if only one candidate files?

 If after the deadline for filing a declaration of intent as a write-in candidate, it appears that the number of qualified candidates is the same as the number of directors to be elected no election will be held.
 The secretary of the district declares the candidates to be elected and issues a certificate of election to the candidate.
-(34-1407, 67-4911, Idaho Code)
+(34-1407, 67-4911, Idaho Code) Is absentee voting allowed?

 Yes.
 Any registered elector of the auditorium district may vote by absentee ballot.
 Absentee ballots must be requested in writing from the county clerk.
-To request an absentee ballot to be mailed to the voter, the request must be received no later than 5 p.m. on the sixth day before the election.
+To request an absentee ballot to be mailed to the voter, the request must be received no later than 5 p.m. on the eleventh day before the election.
 In-person absentee voting is available in the County Clerk's Election Office until 5 p.m. on the Friday before the election.
-(34-1002, 34-1408, Idaho Code)
+(34-1002, 34-1408, Idaho Code) What hours are polling places open?

 The polls open at 8:00 a.m. and remain open until all registered electors of that precinct have appeared and voted or until 8:00 p.m. of the same day, whichever comes first.
 However, the county clerk may, at his option, open the polls in his jurisdiction at 7:00 a.m.
-(34-1409, Idaho Code)

-Can auditorium district directors be recalled?
+(34-1409, Idaho Code) Can auditorium district directors be recalled?

 Yes.
 The provisions and procedures to recall political subdivision elected officials are outlined in Title 34, Chapter 17, Idaho Code.
-(34-1701, Idaho Code)
+(34-1701, Idaho Code) How are vacancies filled?

 Any vacancy occurring in the office of the auditorium director, other than by the expiration of the term of office, are filled by the remaining members of the board.
 Such appointment is until the next biennial election, when a new director is elected to fill the remainder of the original term of office in which the vacancy occurred.
 If the board shall fail, neglect or refuse to fill any vacancy within thirty (30) days after the same occurs, the court having jurisdiction shall fill such vacancy.
-(67-4910, Idaho Code)

-Are Auditorium Districts under Campaign Disclosure?
+(67-4910, Idaho Code) Are Auditorium Districts under Campaign Disclosure?